 But before rising above it, they would first have to find their feet.
 "They literally pounded the pavement," said Josh's mother Rhoda Lewis-Gennarelli, to sell the $1800 in ads needed to produce 1000 copies.

 And in order to lighten the load in their sale's shoes, they felt it would appeal to local businesses if they also included Greeley sports.
-In
+In addition, the two figured that not all students are interested in pro sports and a well done magazine would be a good way to raise school spirit, according to Rosen.

 Something that definitely appeals to the school's wrestling coach.
 "I think a lot of the kids like that a (school) newspaper is focusing on sports, as opposed to being relegated to the last page," says Mike Plotkin, and furthermore gives coverage to sports like wrestling that don't even get that.